Motiongate Dubai

 “High-quality theme park in the Arabian desert”

-Motiongate is a major movie-themed amusement park that features many well-known film franchises.
+Thanks to its three theme parks, multiple hotel accommodations and large retail area, Dubai Parks & Resorts counts as one of the world’s largest theme park destinations.
+The resort is home to Real Madrid World, Legoland Dubai and Motiongate, a major movie-themed amusement park that features many well-known film franchises.
+The park is home to areas based on The Hunger Games, Ghost Busters, John Wick, How To Train Your Dragon and many others.
 Unlike the big theme parks in Abu Dhabi, a large part of Motiongate is located outdoors.
-This makes Motiongate a perfect park for the cooler autumn and winter months, but it’s far from ideal if you’re visiting during hotter times.
-The desert heat is almost unbearable during a large part of summer, so be sure to consider this while planning a trip to the United Arab Emirates.
-November until April seems to be an ideal period.
+This makes Motiongate a perfect park to visit during autumn and winter, but it’s far from ideal if you’re here during warmer months.
+The desert heat is almost unbearable during summer, so be sure to consider this while planning a trip to the United Arab Emirates.
+November until April seems to be an ideal period for a visit to Motiongate.

 ROLLER COASTERS

 The most impressive part of Motiongate is, without any doubt, the DreamWorks section.
 This indoor area features attractions and characters from Kung Fu Panda, Madagascar, How To Train Your Dragon and Shrek.
 The most thrilling rides in this area are Madagascar Mad Pursuit and Dragon Gliders.
 Dragon Gliders is Motiongate’s answer to Arthur at Europa-Park, since it uses the same ride system.
 I’ve always admired Arthur for its very smooth movements and variable speeds.
 Since its opening, it was obvious that other parks were going to discover this awesome attraction type.
-And indeed: Dragon Gliders opened about 3 years after the original in Germany.
-I sincerely apologize to Europa-Park, but Motiongate has surpassed Arthur’s decoration level.
-The dragon theme is a perfect fit for this coaster type and it all looks very realistic.
-Besides, Dragon Gliders makes ingenious use of the varying speeds and the story line is told in a great way.
+And indeed: Dragon Gliders opened about three years after the original in Germany.
+I sincerely apologize to Europa-Park, but Dragon Gliders is better than Arthur in every way.
+The dragon theme is a perfect fit for this coaster type and the ride includes some pretty solid dark ride scenes.
+Besides, Dragon Gliders makes perfect use of the varying speeds to build up tension.

 Madagascar Mad Pursuit is the main reason to visit the Madagascar section.
 First of all, the queue is stunning: the circus-like setting looks nothing less than brilliant.
-It’s also totally empty, so we’re immediately seated in one of the comfortable vehicles.
-The actual roller coaster ride is a huge surprise to me.
+It was also totally empty, so we immediately took our seats in one of the comfortable vehicles.
+The actual roller coaster ride was a huge surprise to me.
 Mad Pursuit contains a short dark ride section, a powerful launch and some very intense curves.
-I expected a rather tame family attraction, but it actually turns out to be a sensational thrill ride.
-The smooth course, the relatively long layout and the hilarious theming elements provide bonus points.
-This is one of the world’s best Gerstlauer creations.
+I expected a rather tame family attraction, but it actually turned out to be a major thrill ride.
+The experience was characterized by smoothly-running trains, a surprisingly long layout and some hilarious theming elements.
+This may be one of the world’s best Gerstlauer creations.

 DARK RIDES

 The roller coasters at Motiongate are superb, but there’s more.
-Of course, the park has the ‘mandatory’ carousels and kiddie rides.
+The park obviously has all the carousels and kiddie rides you’d expect at a modern-day theme park.
 Besides, Motiongate offers a surprising amount of dark rides.
 One of the hidden gems in this segment is Shrek’s Merry Fairy Tale Journey, a trackless dark ride.
-Anyone who has seen the Shrek films, probably knows what to expect: a fairy-tale world with some hints of sarcasm.
-Shrek is hilarious thanks to these subtle details and that’s not any different in this attraction.
-Yet, Shrek’s Merry Fairy Tale Journey’s most unique aspect is its unusual way of telling a story.
-In this dark ride, Shrek, Fiona and Donkey tell their story through a puppet show and the result is very amusing.
-The ride is also surprisingly long and the trackless system is cleverly used in some scenes.
+If you’ve seen the Shrek films, you probably know what to expect: a fairy-tale world with some hints of sarcasm.
+Shrek is hilarious thanks to its subtle details and that’s not any different in this attraction.
+In this dark ride, the main characters are retelling their story through a puppet show and the result is very amusing.
+The ride is also surprisingly long and the trackless system is cleverly used in quite a few scenes.
 Other dark rides are themed to Hotel Transylvania, The Smurfs and Ghostbusters.
 The quality of these rides is very impressive, so dark ride lovers should definitely put Motiongate on their must do lists.

 Motiongate is also a perfect park if you’re into 3D attractions.
 The most spectacular one is Unstoppable Awesomeness in the Kung Fu Panda section.
 The entrance to this attraction is beautiful and the queue, which winds through a Chinese garden, is even more stunning.
-This creates some high expectations and the ride doesn’t disappoint.
-I don’t like 3D experiences that much, but Unstoppable Awesomeness has such a refreshing story line that it puts a giant smile on my face.
-The same can’t be said about Panem Aerial Tour, a rather dumb immersive tunnel.
-We get to spend an extra 20 minutes inside the ride, ‘thanks to’ technical difficulties.
-These 20 minutes made me realise that Panem Aerial Tour is one of the weakest attractions at Motiongate, so please skip it if there’s a queue.
+This created some high expectations, but the ride did not disappoint.
+I usually don’t like 3D experiences that much, but Unstoppable Awesomeness had such a refreshing story line that it put a giant smile on my face.
+I wish I could tell the same about Panem Aerial Tour, but that’s not the case.
+This Hunger Games-themed attraction’s facade and queue are pretty, but I was quite disappointed when I discovered that it was just an Immersive Tunnel.
+Panem Aerial Tour turned out to be one of the weakest attractions at Motiongate, so please skip it if there’s a queue.

 WATER RIDES